HarshK0008/Face-Image-Grouping-Sorter/README.md

 Start the script : After the dependencies are installed, run the following command to start the app: node index.js

+And add the images in the dataset folder, for the input.

 Give some time and enjoy the Magic to happen in the output folder!